Manganji Peppers

 Applications

-Manganji chile peppers are best suited for both raw and cooked applications such as frying, braising, grilling, baking, and roasting.
-The peppers are often roasted and topped with bonito flakes, sautéed and tossed with a combination of fish sauce and soy sauce, battered with tempura and fried whole, skewered for traditional Japanese yakitori, or blistered in oil and served with a light sprinkling of sea salt.
+Manganji chile peppers have a mild, earthy, and vegetal taste suited for raw and cooked culinary preparations.
+The peppers can be washed and cooked whole, consuming the seeds, or they can be halved, sliced, or chopped, discarding the seeds.
+It is recommended to pierce the peppers before cooking them whole, as the peppers may explode if they become too hot.
+In Japan, Manganji chile peppers are fried, braised, baked, stir-fried, roasted, simmered, and grilled.
+The peppers are popularly roasted and topped with bonito flakes, sautéed and tossed with a combination of fish sauce and soy sauce, battered with tempura and fried whole, skewered for traditional Japanese yakitori, or blistered in oil and served with a light sprinkling of sea salt.
+Manganji chile peppers can also be simmered in a light broth and served as a side dish, stuffed with miso chicken and other meats, or wrapped in thinly sliced meat such as pork and baked.
 In Kyoto, Manganji chile peppers are famously used in sweet recipes and pair well with chocolate.
-One chef in Kyoto pickles Manganji chile peppers in soy sauce and salt and freeze-dries them.
+One chef in Kyoto pickles Manganji chile peppers in soy sauce and salt and freeze-dried them.
 The peppers are then mixed with almond praline and added to 55% cacao chocolate, creating a balance of both bitter and tart tastes to create an unusual chocolate bar.
-Another chef in central Japan boils chopped Manganji chile peppers to extract the juice and makes candies from it.
+Another chef in central Japan extracts the pepper juice and makes candies from it.
+Manganji chile peppers can also be dipped whole in chocolate and eaten as a sweet treat.
 In addition to cooked applications, Manganji chile peppers can be pickled in a salty brine for extended use as a condiment.
-Manganji chile peppers pair well with meats such as pork, beef, and poultry, soy sauce, grated ginger, bonito flakes, shiitake mushrooms, daikon radish, tomatoes, zucchini, red onion, and shiso leaves.
-The fresh peppers will keep up to one week when stored whole and unwashed in a plastic bag in the refrigerator.
+Manganji chile peppers pair well with meats such as pork, beef, and poultry, soy sauce, grated ginger, bonito flakes, shiitake mushrooms, daikon radish, tomatoes, zucchini, eggplant, asparagus, bell peppers, red onion, yuzu, and shiso leaves.
+Fresh Manganji chile peppers will keep up to one week when stored whole and unwashed in a plastic bag in the refrigerator.

 Ethnic/Cultural Info